elsayed-lab/utr_analysis/README.md

    fragments further upstream resulting in valid internal SL sequences.)
 3. Remove SL portion of sequence and map back to original genome -- site of mapping indicates location of splice acceptor site.

+#### Polyadenylation site analysis

+Similarly, this pipeline attempts to detect reads containing a portion of a Poly(A) tail and use this information to determine corresponding polyadenylation sites in the genome.

+The process used here mirrors that applied for trans-splicing acceptor site detection, except that instead of using a spliced leader sequence, reads are search for long strings of adenines (or thymines).

 Requirements
 ------------